 It’s certainly one of life’s great ironies; when you’re at your most fertile you take steps to prevent pregnancy and when you are ready to start a family your fertility is beginning to wane.
 If you’re over 30 and it seems to be taking longer than you’d anticipated to conceive, you’re probably wondering if something you did is causing your fertility to lag.
 You may even wonder if your chosen form of birth control has impacted your ability to conceive.

-Hormonal Birth Control and Return of Regular Ovulation
+Hormonal Birth Control and A Return to Ovulation

 All reversible methods of birth control will help you to prevent unwanted pregnancy when you’re using them and they have zero effect on your fertility once you stop using them.
 However, resuming normal ovulation necessary for fertility may take some time.
 In fact it’s not uncommon for a woman to experience a period of time between stopping hormonal birth control (oral contraceptives, a hormone intrauterine device like Mirena, the vaginal ring or implanted birth control) and the return of your fertility.
 The wait time may be as long as four months so don’t despair.